-A fundamental understanding of H2 and CO oxidation on the surface of solid oxide catalyst and their reverse reactions is crucial to both achieving the goal of exploiting cleaner hydrocarbon fuel and making artificial photosynthesis a reality.
-While recent years have seen a successful use of ceria-based materials in splitting H2O and CO2 into chemical fuels, a microscopic picture of the electrochemical processes at the solid-gas interface that control the device efficiency is still elusive.
-A challenge to approaching this critical interface is a lack of proper in-situ non-intrusive probe that can monitor the change of the interface while the device is in operation.
+To exploit cleaner hydrocarbon fuel and make artificial photosynthesis a reality, it is crucial to attain a fundamental understanding of H2 and CO oxidation and their reverse reactions on solid oxide catalyst surfaces.
+While ceria-based materials have successfully been used to split H2O and CO2 into chemical fuels in recent years, a microscopic picture of electrochemical processes at the solid-gas interface that controls device efficiency is still elusive.
+A major hurdle in investigating this critical interface is the lack of an in situ, non-intrusive probe that can monitor the change of the interface while the device is in operation.

-In this project, we study the reactions mentioned above using combined tools of synchrotron based ambient pressure x-ray photoelectron spectroscopy and electrochemical impedance measurement.
-We fabricate ceria-based model electrodes of high purity and polarized the electrochemical cell in a single chamber environment.
-The polarization drove the cell to non-equilibrium steady states.
-Then we examine the evolution of surface adsorbates, oxygen ions, electrons, and also the surface dipole that influences the charge transfer process across the interface as a function of applied bias.
-Based on our experimental findings, we related thermodynamic driving forces with kinetic phenomena, creating new insight into the mechanism of ceria-gas interaction.
+In this project, we studied these reactions by combining synchrotron-based ambient pressure x-ray photoelectron spectroscopy and electrochemical impedance measurement.
+Ceria-based model electrodes of high purity were fabricated, and the electrochemical cell was polarized in a single chamber environment.
+Polarization drove the cell into non-equilibrium steady states.
+We then examined the evolution of surface adsorbates, oxygen ions, electrons, and the surface dipole that affects charge transfer across the interface, as a function of applied bias.
+Based on our experimental findings, we related thermodynamic driving forces with kinetic phenomena, creating new insights into the mechanism of ceria-gas interaction.